sparkle-preference/discord_bot/README.md

 To avoid that, the bot will look at the date when the stream went offline.
 If the API still returns that the stream is offline during the X next seconds, the bot tags it as offline.
 Otherwise it considers that the stream didn't really go offline.

-### speedrun.com (in progress)

-The speedrun.com allows to retrieve information from [speedrun.com](speedrun.com)

-It can either be used to

-- Find a speedrun user profile
-- Find the records for a game

-The bot will send an embed message including of the profile/records

-#### Commands

-	Find a speedrun user profile.
-You can filter on the game to only show the user personal bests for this game.
-	The commands shows every game by default.
-	!sr <username> <game=None>

-	Find the records for a game
-	!wr <game>

-	In both case, the game must not be a name but abbreviation because of unicity matters.

-#### How does it work ?

-In both cases, the API returns a list of runs.
-For each run, the bot will request each game and each category in which the user has a record (Every resquest is made independently thanks to asynchronous programming behaviour).

-In order to avoid redundant requests on games and categories.
-Everytime a new information is resquested and stored in cache.
-If the same information is requests again later it will return the cache data in priority and won't request the speedrun.com API.

-The bot will them build an embed message summarizing these information and send it in the channel in which the command has been called.